What is Monzo?

 Can I receive my paycheck in my account?

 All Monzo accounts come with an account/routing number that you can provide to your employer, who will be able to direct deposit your paycheck💰.
-You can download our direct deposit form using this link.
+If you need a direct deposit form, just let us know and we'll send you one right away.
 Many employers allow you to split your paycheck, which we think is a great way to test out your Monzo account.
 By splitting your paycheck, you can choose to send a percentage or a fixed amount of each paycheck to your Monzo account.

 Does Monzo work with Apple Pay or Google Pay?